TomaszWaszczyk/public-tinkering/README.md

 Macrotasks (setTimeout) ⏰

+One macrotask execution cycle includes:

+- Execute the macrotask.

+- Execute all microtasks in the microtask queue (all of them, not just one).

+- Then move to the next macrotask.

 ### Delegate anything possible (like gzip compression, SSL termination) to a reverse proxy instead of handling it directly in Node.js.